pouyan-sajadi/PlaceScout/README.md

 # PlaceScout

-Welcome to PlaceScout, an intelligent application designed to help you discover places and get directions using natural language processing.
+Welcome to PlaceScout, an intelligent application designed to help discover places and get directions using natural language processing.
 This project leverages the power of OpenAI's language models and Google Maps API to provide a seamless experience for finding and navigating to places.

 ## Features